How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 It's no secret that landlords in New York City have every reason to be picky when it comes to renters.

-Though this city has millions of well-meaning renters, the sheer number of terrifying stories of terrible renters is enough to make most people balk at the thought of letting anyone in their home.
+Though this city has millions of well-meaning renters, the terrifying stories of terrible renters make most people balk at the thought of letting anyone in their home.

 Doing due diligence on a renter is a must if you want to keep a property safe.

 It makes sense.
-The easiest way to see if a renter is trustworthy among landlords is through a credit report check.
+A credit report check is the easiest way to see if a renter is trustworthy among landlords.

 Most of the time, the fee for the check is passed on to the potential renter.
 Wondering how much it costs to pull your credit score?
 Here's the truth behind it…